 This school was established in 1966 by the Benedictine order of the Sisters of the Good Samaritans.
-This order had acquired the property “Regenbah” in 1927 at which time they established a novitiate and chapel on the site.
-When it started it had 65 students.
+This order had acquired the property Regenbah in 1927 at which time they established a novitiate and chapel on the site.

-“Regenbah” was built by Edgar Olley Jones as his family home shortly after the land was purchased in 1904.
-The house was designed by the architect George Sydney Jones – who was E O Jones's brother-in-law.
+The house around which the College was built was Regenbah that had been built by Edgar Olley Jones as his family home shortly after the land was purchased in 1904.
+The house was designed by the architect George Sydney Jones – who was the brother of E O Jones wife, Florence.
 Mr Jones was a hotel keeper in Epping and later became the licensee of the Pennant Hills Hotel.
 They had two daughters.
 Mr & Mrs Jones employed in their home 3 live in maids, a cook, a house maid, a parlour maid, a stable hand and a full time gardener but found it difficult to retain staff because of the isolation of the property .